-This option prepares you for a career in accounting by emphasizing critical topics such as financial and managerial accounting, auditing, and taxation.
-You’ll be prepared for careers as a Certified Public Accountant, Corporate Controller, Treasurer, Budget Director, and consultant.
-Upon completion, you’ll meet the academic requirements to sit for the Certified Public Accountant (CPA) examination.
-You may also be able to pursue other professional certifications, such as Certified Management Accountant (CMA) and Certified Internal Auditor (CIA).
-Courses include, Financial Accounting, Auditing, and Taxation
+This option prepares you for a career in accounting with its emphasis on financial and managerial accounting, auditing, and taxation.
+You’ll be prepared to pursue a career as a CPA, corporate controller, treasurer, budget director, or consultant.
+By the time you graduate, you’ll meet the requirements to sit for the Certified Public Accountant (CPA) examination, and will be able to pursue other professional certifications, such as Certified Management Accountant (CMA) and Certified Internal Auditor (CIA).
+Courses within the option include Financial Accounting, Auditing, and Taxation.

 Management and Marketing Option